No. 9 Service Flying Training School RCAF

-No. 9 Service Flying Training School (SFTS), Royal Canadian Air Force, was a flight training school, located at RCAF Station Summerside, PEI, and later, RCAF Station Centralia, Ontario.
+No. 9 Service Flying Training School (SFTS), Royal Canadian Air Force, was a flight training school, formed in January 1941, located at RCAF Station Summerside, PEI, and later, RCAF Station Centralia, Ontario.
 It was part of No. 3 Training Command RCAF, carrying out British Commonwealth Air Training Plan (BCATP) training operations.

 Other schools which were the responsibility of No. 3 Training Command included Air Observer (AOS), Bombing and Gunnery (BGS), General Reconnaissance (ocean patrol) (GRS), Naval Aerial Gunnery (NAGS), Air Navigation (ANS) and Operational (OTU) training.
+On 6 July 1942, the unit was relocated to RCAF Station Centralia in Ontario.
+There, 9 SFTS continued operations until it was disbanded in June 1945.

+Aircraft types flown during its period at these stations included the Avro Anson and North American Harvard, which were standard trainers used for multi-engine and advanced pilot instruction.
+Relief landing fields supporting Centralia were located at Grand Bend and St. Joseph, Ontario.